 Clearly, these interventions are not working for them.
 I had this experience too and I now better understand why.
 I’m so pleased I looked into it, because I was becoming a bundle of frustration stripping the sheets off the bed every morning because they were soaked in sweat.

 When my own hot flushes and night sweats were frustrating me, I was on HRT (Menopause Hormone Replacement Therapy) too.
-They seemed to get worse in the evening making me vent my frustration to the family, with the lone, desperate cry of the menopausal woman – “Is it hot in here, or is it just me?”
+With my hot flushes worsening in the evening, my frustration was vented on the family.
+I gave the lonely, desperate cry of many menopausal woman the world over – “Is it hot in here, or is it just me?”
 Their response was always, “It’s just you Mum!”